bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 .. tip::

-   Before you create a new REST Client you should have a look at the :ref:`|axon-ivy| Market <market>`.
-You may find there already a connector.
+   Before you create a new REST Client, you should have a look at the :ref:`Axon Ivy Market <market>`.
+There, you may find a suitable connector already.

 REST Client